Long-snouted frog

-The long-snouted frog (Litoria longirostris) is a species of frog in the subfamily Pelodryadinae.
+The long-snouted frog (Mahonabatrachus longirostris) is a species of frog in the family Pelodryadidae.
 It is endemic to Australia.
 The frog is also known as the long-nosed tree frog, scrub rocket frog, and sharp-snouted frog.

 Habitat

 Its natural habitats in Australia are subtropical or tropical moist lowland forests, intermittent rivers, and intermittent freshwater marshes.
 It is threatened by habitat loss.

 Reproduction

-Unlike most Litoria, the long-snouted frog attaches its eggs to tree trunks, rocks, or under leaves out of water.
+The long-snouted frog attaches its eggs to tree trunks, rocks, or under leaves out of water.